nathany/ferris-mark-vk/PROMPTS.md

 > We now have the vulkanalia-vma crate available for use.
 Please replace our manual memory allocation with VMA.
 > Documentation is available at: https://docs.rs/vulkanalia-vma/latest/vulkanalia_vma/
+> This is a challenging upgrade, so we should make a plan first.
+And determine if we can break it down into smaller steps.